• Home

 Different items scattered throughout your office will make the whole place look messy.
 Therefore, it is important to ensure that you get rid of items your staff doesn’t use regularly.

 Encourage the staff to leave the items at a specific place when they don’t have to use them.
-Adding a cabin to the desk of all employees will also make it easier to keep the office clutter-free.
+Adding a cabin to the desks of all employees will also make it easier to keep the office clutter-free.
 Focus on cable management and add wireless devices instead of wired ones.

 Get an office mascot